OlivierLD/raspberry-coffee/Serial.IO/README.md

 * on the runtime command line `-Djava.library.path=/usr/lib/jni`
 * in the classpath `/usr/share/java/RXTXcomm.jar`, to compile or run.

+> If you keep having `UnsatisfiedLinkError` when running the samples, check [this post](http://lukealderton.com/blog/posts/2016/javalangunsatisfiedlinkerror-no-rxtxserial-in-javalibrarypath/)...
+> It worked for me.

 ### To run the example
 The example illustrates a Serial communication between the Raspberry PI (or any other machine) and an Arduino Uno.